 Authors & Events

-Kiersten White is the New York Times bestselling author of the Camelot Rising, And I Darken, and Paranormalcy series and many more novels.
+Kiersten White is the #1 New York Times bestselling author of the Camelot Rising, And I Darken, and Paranormalcy series and many more novels.
+She is also the author of the Sinister Summer series for middle grade readers.
 She lives with her family near the ocean in San Diego, which, in spite of its perfection, spurs her to dream of faraway places and even further-away times.
-Look for The Excalibur Curse, the gripping conclusion to the acclaimed Arthurian fantasy trilogy, out December 7, 2021.

 And I Darken

 Author Kiersten White on her early writing, bookstores, and what she’s learned | Author Shorts

 Elizabeth’s life before being brought to the Frankenstein family home was a life anyone would seek to escape: abused by her caretaker, with no allies among the children she was raised with.
 When Judge Frankenstein and his wife came seeking a companion for their eldest son, Victor, Elizabeth did everything she could to make them take her with them – and it worked.

 But as Elizabeth and Victor grow older, the price Elizabeth paid to escape her caretaker becomes more and more clear.
 Victor descends into violent outbursts and an obsession with what keeps things alive.
 Her safety and survival depends on managing Victor’s outbursts – and keeping others from learning just what Victor does in his studies and experiments.

 To Victor, Elizabeth is a beautiful, perfect angel – and under that lovely mask hides a girl willing to do anything to protect herself.

 The Dark Descent of Elizabeth Frankenstein is a retelling of Mary Shelley’s Frankenstein that focuses on the women of the story.
 We sat down with author Kiersten White to talk about the book.